 - The valuation of the swap transactions with WCF was provided directly by the counterparty and PNC was aware of this fact.

-- Prospective investors should review valuation methodology of positions with the administrator, for example, how many 3rd party broker’s quotes is required to value the portfolio if a quote is not available from regular data vendors (Bloomberg, Reuters, etc.).
+- Prospective investors should review the valuation methodology of fund positions with the administrator.
+For example, how many third party broker quotes are required to value the portfolio if a quote is not available from regular data vendors (Bloomberg, Reuters, etc.).
 In order to avoid inappropriate pricing, the administrator should require at least two quotes from independent brokers.
 In case of Weavering, over 60% of its assets were priced by the counterparty itself and this information should have a very important red flag for prospective investors.

 Confirm All ISDA Counterparty

-- Any fund which wishes to enter into a swap transaction is required to sign a form called the ISDA (International Swaps and Derivatives Association) Master Agreement.
+- Any fund that wishes to enter into a swap transaction is required to sign a form called the ISDA (International Swaps and Derivatives Association) Master Agreement.

-- In Weavering’s case, WCUK entered into the ISDA Master Agreement with WCF, which should alarm prospective investors for potential transactions with related parties.
+- In Weavering’s case, WCUK entered into the ISDA Master Agreement with WCF, which should have alerted prospective investors to possible related party transactions.

 Avoid Any Fund Conducting Transactions with Related Parties

-- It is easy to manipulate transactions with related parties and prospective investors should avoid a fund, which conducts unusual businesses with a related party unless there is a very good reason for the transaction.
+- It is easy to manipulate transactions with related parties and prospective investors should avoid funds that conduct unusual businesses with a related party unless there is a very good reason for the transaction.

-- In Weavering’s case, there was no good justification for the PM to cause such transactions with WCF.
+- In Weavering’s case, there was no good justification for the PM to carry out such transactions with WCF.
 Several investors had opportunities to learn that the Macro Fund held positions against WCF although they were probably not aware of the size of positions.

-- It is a fair question to ask why the PM didn’t attempt to change the name of WCF into something unrelated to the firm or create a completely new entity.
-But,
+- It is a fair question to ask why the PM didn’t attempt to change the name of WCF into something unrelated to the firm, or even create a completely new entity.

 Request and Analyze a Transparency Report

-- Over the last few years, it is becoming a standard practice for an administrator to provide monthly or quarterly transparency reports, which include all major counterparties.
+- Over the last few years, it is becoming standard practice for an administrator to provide monthly or quarterly transparency reports, which include a list of all major counterparties.
 Prospective investors should obtain the reports as far back in time as possible and analyze them.
 It is important to compare this report against fund’s stated investment strategy and annual financial statements.

-- If a manager refuses to provide the report, it is an indication to hide information since it does not cost much for the fund and administrator to generate the report.
+- If a manager refuses to provide the report, it may be a negative indicator, since it does not cost much for the fund and administrator to generate the report.

 - In Weavering’s case, PNC provided the Macro Fund’s directors a quarterly report, which contained critical information including the fund’s counterparty risk against WCF.